john-maidbot/point_cloud_transport_plugins/plugin_template/README.md

 1. TEMPLATE -> GOBLIN
 2. Template -> Goblin
 3. template_ -> goblin_
+4. "template" -> "goblin"
 ```

-You can also rename the files within the `goblin_point_cloud_transport` folder to match this convention. i.e.
+You can also rename the folders and files within the `goblin_point_cloud_transport` folder to match this convention. i.e.
 ```
 1. *template_plugins.xml*
 2. *src/template_publisher.cpp*